 Teaching Environmental Science Naturally (TEN) and Outdoor Understanding for Teachers (OUT) are site-based outdoor teacher institutes for teachers across the state.

 These locally-focused 2-5 day courses feature experiences and activities from a variety of partner organizations.
 Designed to help teachers explore local resources with their students, all course content is standards-based and hands-on.

 An important feature of the CPW teacher institute program is that local educators and natural resource agency staff are involved in all aspects of the planning and training processes.
-These Core Team members choose the field sites, compile the curriculum, design the workshops, and lead the workshop training programs.Program Goals
+These Core Team members choose the field sites, compiled the curriculum, designed the workshops and lead the training programs.Program Goals

 - Help teachers meet Colorado Academic Standards

 Once educators have participated in the TEN or OUT courses, most of the programs have site kits available.
 These kits will have the equipment, education props and tools required for teachers to use with their students.

 Past participants can check with your regional education coordinator for these resources.